 Facebook has been the internet’s most popular social media platform for years, and has played a large part in the rapid rise of memes in shifting online social culture.
 Millions of people use memes to expand their brand, cultivate their social influence, or just make their friends laugh, but memes can be tricky.
-Your friends need to enjoy them quickly without dedicating too much effort or attention, and if you’re using memes to help promote something or spread a message, they’ll need to be widely appealing and reach the right audience at the right time.

 In this article, I’ll go through all the steps you’ll need to make a meme for Facebook, plus the most important things you’ll need to keep in mind in order to make your memes work.

 To make any kind of meme, I recommend using Kapwing's Meme Generator.
 There are plenty of benefits to using Kapwing to make your memes:

 - It supports images, GIFs, and videos

 - It works on your phone and computer